QBDev0ps/DevOps-Cloud-projects/Project10.md

 ![subnet cidr](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/1524fd70-92fd-479c-952f-ca5eab3950c4)

-**v.** Next, we execute the following set of commands to set up permissions that will allow our Web Servers to read, write, and execute files on NFS:
+**v.** Next, we execute the following set of commands to set up and apply permissions that will allow our Web Servers to read, write, and execute files on NFS:

 ```
 sudo chown -R nobody: /mnt/apps